- What is the Virginia-North Carolina Louis Stokes Alliance for Minority Participation (VA-NC Alliance)?

 What is the Virginia-North Carolina Louis Stokes Alliance for Minority Participation (VA-NC Alliance)?

 It is a National Science Foundation funded program whose goal is to increase significantly the number of underrepresented minorities graduating in the STEM disciplines.
-Nine colleges and universities have formed an alliance to partner in this endeavor, and provide enhancement activities which will support students in their pursuit of STEM degrees.
+Twelve colleges and universities have formed an alliance to partner in this endeavor, and provide enhancement activities which will support students in their pursuit of STEM degrees.
 Increasing the numbers of underrepresented minority students who earn degrees in the STEM fields will diversify the pool of qualified graduates who are well-prepared to pursue graduate school in STEM fields and careers.

 - Bennett College in Greensboro, NC